chart-studio/datastudio-chart/readme.md

 ### Attention

 Before sending file to your google cloud storage you have to change LOCAL = false to LOCAL = true.
-Note that nothing will append when you will receive the data.

 if you plan to make interaction with date or others, DONT FORGET TO ACTIVATE Chart INTERACTION = CrossFILTER in datastudio.